Come vuoi

-"Come vuoi" is a 2023 song by Italian rapper Geolier.
-It was released by Columbia Records on 3 March 2023 as the third single from his second studio album Il coraggio dei bambini.
+"Come vuoi" is a song by Italian rapper Geolier.
+It was released by Columbia on 3 March 2023 as the third single from his second studio album Il coraggio dei bambini.

 The song peaked at number 9 on the Italian singles chart and was certified quintuple platinum in Italy.

 Music video

 A music video of "Come vuoi", directed by Davide Vicari, was released on 1 March 2023 via Geolier's YouTube channel.
-It starred Italian actors Paola Di Benedetto and Giacomo Giorgio.
+It starred Italian television presenter Paola Di Benedetto and actor Giacomo Giorgio.